 Dr. Fouad Bendimerad

 Dr. Bendimerad has served as consultant and advisor on risk management to several international organizations and corporations, including the World Bank, and United Nations organizations, as well as governments and corporations worldwide.
-He also served as Principal Scientist to RMS, a California Corporation and leader in the development of risk assessment models for the global insurance and reinsurance industry.
-Further, he is a former faculty of the School of Engineering at Stanford University and in charge of the university’s seismic reduction program, which recently received the ATC-ENR award for being one of the ten top seismic projects in the country.
+He also served as Principal Scientist to RMS, an acknowledged leader in the development of risk assessment models for the global insurance and reinsurance industry.
+He is also a former faculty member of the School of Engineering at Stanford University and in charge of the university’s seismic reduction program, which received the ATC-ENR award for being one of the ten top seismic projects in the country.
 Dr. Bendimerad earned his masters and doctorate degrees in Civil Engineering from the same university, and has written numerous articles and papers on disaster risk assessment and management.

 Dr. Friedemann Wenzel

-Friedemann Wenzel is a professor at Karlsruhe University, head of the Geophysical Institute and the Center for Disaster Mangement and Risk Reduction Technology.
-He is a founding member of EMI and served on its Board ever since.
-He is a member of several professional societies (EERI, AGU, SSA), of the Heidelberg Academy of Science and Humanities, and of the German Committee for Disaster Reduction and served as chairman of its Scientific Board between 2000 and 2004.
+Friedemann Wenzel is a professor at Karlsruhe University in Germany and head of its Geophysical Institute and Center for Disaster Mangement and Risk Reduction Technology.
+He is a founding member of EMI and has served on its Board ever since.
+He is a member of several professional societies (EERI, AGU, SSA), of the Heidelberg Academy of Science and Humanities, and of the German Committee for Disaster Reduction, of which he served as chairman of its Scientific Board between 2000 and 2004.
 His scientific interests include earthquake physics, engineering seismology, geological hazards, and risk mitigation in megacities.

 Dr. Renato Solidum

-Dr. Solidum is currently the head of the Philippine Institute of Volcanology and Seismology (PHIVOLCS), a post he holds since 2003.
-He received the 2010 Presidential Lingkod Bayan for raising the bar of disaster risk reduction and initiating a nationwide mapping program that generated new information on tsunami-prone areas, useful for local governments in risk-sensitive development planning and disaster preparedness.
+Dr. Solidum is currently Undersecretary for Disaster Risk Reduction and Climate Change Affairs at the Philippine Department of Science and Technology, and concurrently the Director of the Philippine Institute of Volcanology and Seismology (PHIVOLCS), a post he has held since 2003.
+He received the 2010 Presidential Lingkod Bayan Award for raising the bar of disaster risk reduction and initiating a nationwide mapping program that generated new information on tsunami-prone areas, useful for local governments in risk-sensitive development planning and disaster preparedness.
 He holds a Master’s Degree in Geological Science from the University of Illinois and completed his PhD in Earth Science at the Scripps Institute of Oceanography, University of California in San Diego.
 He is a recognized expert in Geochemistry, Marine Geology, Volcano and Earthquake Geology, Geologic Hazards Assessment and Awareness, and Earth Science Education.

 Atty.
 Jejomar C. Binay